Eoghan-Barker/Mastermind_Xamarin/README.md

 # Mastermind_Xamarin
-mastermind board game with Xamarin fourms and c++
+mastermind board game with Xamarin fourms and c#